AdobeDocs/experience-platform.en/help/segmentation/tutorials/create-dataset-export-segment.md

 ## Configure dataset

-On the next screen, you must give your dataset a name and an optional description.
+On the next screen, you must give your dataset a name.
+You can also add an optional description.

 **Notes on dataset names:**
 * Dataset names should be short and descriptive so that the dataset can be easily found in the library later.